sekhsu/File-Explorer/README.md

 For issues, suggestions or contributions, please open an issue on the GitHub repository or contact the author.

 Thank you for checking out File-Explorer!
-Feel free to use, modify or extend it to suit your needs.
 ---